These solutions reduce smartphone usage!

 The results showed a reduction in “smartphone use problems,” screen time, and symptoms of depression, as well as an improvement in sleep quality.

 “Most of the participants spent four to five hours a day on their phones,” said study lead author Jay Olson, a postdoctoral researcher at McGill University.
-The intervention reduced this by about an hour a day, sometimes releasing the equivalent of a full-time work week per month.”
+The intervention reduced this by regarding an hour a day, sometimes releasing the equivalent of a full-time work week per month.”

 The experts found that participants generally reported that they spend this extra free time on study, hobbies or socializing.